 It is well-known that stabilizations are not all alike and that each program has specific characteristics that help explain its success or failure.
-Nevertheless, it is possible to identify empirical regularities associated with fighting inflation in chronic inflation countries.
-Exchange rate-based stabilizations (ERBS) are generally associated with: real appreciation of the domestic currency; deterioration of the trade balance and current account; initial increases in output and consumption followed by a slowdown; ambiguous response of domestic real interest rates; increase in real wages; failure to reduce the fiscal deficit dampens the reduction of inflation and makes real appreciation worse; and, the use of price and wage controls as an additional anchor does not seem to change the final result.
+Nevertheless, it is possible to identify empirical regularities associated with fighting inflation in chronic inflation countries.1 Exchange rate-based stabilizations (ERBS) are generally associated with: real appreciation of the domestic currency; deterioration of the trade balance and current account; initial increases in output and consumption followed by a slowdown; ambiguous response of domestic real interest rates; increase in real wages; failure to reduce the fiscal deficit dampens the reduction of inflation and makes real appreciation worse; and, the use of price and wage controls as an additional anchor does not seem to change the final result.
 Money-based stabilizations (MBS) are less common and their implications are more difficult to generalize.
-Nevertheless, the following stylized facts have been identified in the literature: slow convergence of inflation to the rate of monetary growth; real appreciation of the domestic currency; ambiguous behavior of the trade balance and current account; initial contraction of economic activity followed by a later expansion; initial increase in domestic real interest rates.
+Nevertheless, the following stylized facts have been identified in the literature: slow convergence of inflation to the rate of monetary growth; real appreciation of the domestic currency; ambiguous behavior of the trade balance and current account; initial increase in the appreciation of the domestic currency; ambiguous behavior of the trade balance and current account; initial contraction of economic activity followed by a later expansion; initial increase in domestic real interest rates.